Big Change: How companies need to evolve.

 Peak stuff has led to a new problem: Choice.

 Customers today have more choices than ever.
-As we have evolved from a craft era, where you were lucky to have a shirt, through an industrial era, when everyone gets a shirt, we are faced with a new problem: A closet full of shirts.
-Too many shirts doesn’t lead to more shirts, but deciding which one to buy or wear, shirt editing, and curation.
+As we have evolved from a craft era, where you were lucky to have a shirt, through an industrial era, when everyone gets a shirt, we face a new problem: A closet full of shirts.
+Having too many shirts doesn’t lead to more shirts, but deciding which one to buy or wear, shirt editing, and curation.
 Overabundance may lead to more fundamental questions about product ownership, storage, use, life cycle, and disposal.

 Beyond the age of information is the age of choices.